yangdanny97/yangdanny97.github.io/_posts/2019-03-01-D3-Spider-Chart.md

 Note: `f => point[f] = 1 + Math.random() * 8` is an anonymous function, equivalent to `function(f){ point[f] = 1 + Math.random() * 8; }`

-The console output should look like this:
+The console output should look something like this (note that your numbers will be different from mine):

 ![console printout](https://yangdanny97.github.io/misc/spider_chart/0.png){: height="px300" width="600"}